-All lab hours are required to meet the Ohio Board of Nursing requirements for graduation (Rule 4723-5-19).
+- 1. All lab hours are required to meet the Ohio Board of Nursing requirements for graduation (Rule 4723-5-13).
 Students are not permitted to miss lab.
 In the event of an extreme illness or emergency, one absence may be allowed.
-They will receive an unsatisfactory for the day and will be required to make up the lab time within one week when convenient for the instructor.
+Students will receive an unsatisfactory for the day and will be required to make up the lab time within one week at the convenience of the instructor.
 The course instructor may require documentation of the illness/emergency as supportive evidence.

-• If more than 1 lab day is missed the course must be repeated.
+If a student is more than 15 minutes late for a lab they will not be permitted to stay, it will be considered an absence and the entire lab time must be made up within one week. - If more than one (1) lab day is missed, it is considered a course failure and the course must be repeated.
+(If the student has already had another course failure, this course failure will result in dismissal from the nursing program.)